dinir09/telegram-bot-template/README.md

 # Telegram Bot Template

-A template with a light setup to start faster building your telegram bot and deploy on Heroku.
+A template with a light setup to start building faster your telegram bot and deploy it on Heroku.

 ## Description